Ever wonder how organized people stay organized?

 I make it a point to surround myself with people that are only positive and encouraging forces in my life.
 That said, I understand that you can't always easily remove negative people (like family members) from your life.
 However, you can limit how much you interact with them.
 Do what is best for you!

 Have you ever heard the saying, "A place for everything and everything in its place?"
 That is what this organized living consciously habit is about and is one of my best home organization tips for keeping your spaces clear of clutter.

 Before I get to the actual habit, it's important to note that for this to work, everything in your house, office, car, and any other space needs a home.

 A quick and simple example is my keys go on the hook by the front door.
 That is their home, and they are always there when I'm in the house.

 Now back to the habit.
 Continuing with my above example, I put my keys on the hook by the front door every single time I come in the house.
 EVERY SINGLE TIME.
 I do it now without even thinking about it, and I always know where they are.
 My morning routine never suffers due to misplacing my keys, and the overall convenience is fabulous.

 Apply this to EVERYTHING.
 Put the groceries away as soon as you come home with them.
 If the mail is in your hand, sort it right away.
 Put away the clean laundry in the closet or dresser right after folding it.

-Putting this organized living habit into practice is essential to keeping a clutter-free space.
+Putting this living consciously habit into practice is essential to keeping a clutter-free space.
 If you put things away immediately, then you won't have piles of stuff on your surfaces.